Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Introduction

 This approach offers several advantages.
-It introduces modularity, allowing state-of-the-art or customized NMT techniques to be applied independently, followed by improvements made using LLM.
-Additionally, LLM's can refine the sentence-level NMT systems output and generate consistent and coherent text using their ability to generate fluent and long documents.
+It introduces modularity, allowing state-of-the-art or customized NMT techniques to be applied independently, followed by improvements made using the LLM.
+Additionally, LLMs can refine the sentence-level NMT systems output and generate consistent and coherent text using their ability to generate fluent and long documents.

 The cascaded system of NMT and LLM offering modularity can also enable the integration of human feedback.
-We show that by force-decoding the human-corrected translations iteratively (\textbf{Iterative Manual Post-Editing}) as shown in Figure \ref{fig:approach}, LLM's can successfully integrate feedback from human annotators and generate high-quality translations.
+By feeding the LLM human-corrected translations from previous sentences in the document, we show that it can leverage this feedback to improve the current sentence's translation.
+This process can be applied iteratively in practice, sentence by sentence, as the annotator progressively corrects the translated document (see Figure \ref{fig:approach} for Iterative Manual Post-Editing).

-We summarize our main findings and contributions below: \begin{itemize} \item \textbf{Effective Combination of NMT and LLM}: Our sentence-level LLM post editior (PE) demonstrates a successful fusion of knowledge from NMT systems and LLM's, leading to substantial enhancements in translation quality.
+We summarize our main findings and contributions below: \begin{itemize} \item \textbf{Effective Combination of NMT and LLM}: Our sentence-level LLM APE demonstrates a successful fusion of knowledge from NMT systems and LLMs, leading to substantial enhancements in translation quality.
 Importantly, we observe that the LLM APE exhibits robustness and can adeptly correct NMT systems, even for test sets from different domains that it was not explicitly trained on. \item \textbf{Extension to Document-level Post-Editing}: We extend our approach to document-level APE and observe significant improvements in both sentence and document-level translation metrics.
-Notably, we achieve a state-of-the-art accuracy of 89\% on the ContraPro English to German test set, underscoring the effectiveness of APE. \item \textbf{Iterative Manual Post-Editing}: We introduce a promising use-case scenario for iterative post-editing (as depicted in Figure \ref{fig:approach}).
+Notably, we achieve a state-of-the-art accuracy of 88.7\% on the ContraPro English to German test set, underscoring the effectiveness of APE. \item \textbf{Iterative Manual Post-Editing}: We introduce a promising use-case scenario for iterative post-editing (as depicted in Figure \ref{fig:approach}).
 We show that providing gold target context significantly enhances the remaining translation quality, both at the sentence and document levels, as indicated by various metrics. \end{itemize}